- Applying for Housing

 Our residence halls are more than buildings; they're state of the art living and learning centers.
 From high speed internet, telephone, and cable TV service, to a wide variety of dining options, our residence halls include everything to make your stay at UT feel more like home.

-Select from the following list of residence halls to display more information.
+Select a residence hall photo below to display more information.

 Housing Application Information